Deputies search for suspects in rapper XXXTentacion slaying

 In interview with XXL magazine, which named him an up-and-coming artist last year, the rapper cited Nirvana, the Notorious B.I.G. and Tupac Shakur among his musical influences.

 "Obviously, I'm one of the greatest of this generation, the upcoming generation, as far as artistry. ...
-And I say that humbly," he said in a video interview with the outlet last year.
+And I say that humbly," he said in an interview with the outlet last year.

 His brief career was mired in controversy.
 In 2016, he was arrested on charges including home invasion for a 2015 incident, and less than a month later was jailed on charges that he attacked his girlfriend, who was pregnant at the time.
 Later, he faced more charges including witness tampering.